-This course consists of two distinct but connected face-to-face meetings each week.
-On Tuesdays, we will meet as a large class for the lecture portion of the class.
-This meeting is designed to introduce you to key topics, concepts, and perspectives.
-The lecture session will be led by your professor.
-On Thursdays, you will be broken up into smaller groups for discussion sections.
-The discussion sections are designed to reinforce the reading and lecture material.
-The discussion section will be led by your teaching assistant.
+This course consists of two distinct, but connected, in-person meetings each week.
+The course is not an online, hybrid, or flex class and lectures will not be recorded or livestreamed.
+On Tuesdays, we will meet for the lecture portion of the class.
+This meeting is designed to introduce you to key topics, concepts, and perspectives and will be led by your professor.
+On Thursdays, you will be divided into smaller groups for discussion sections.
+The discussion sections are designed to reinforce the reading and lecture material and will be led by your teaching assistant.